pkt-cash/PKT-FullNode/pktwallet/walletdb/README.md

 sharing the same database that is managed by the wallet.

-This interfaces provided by this package were heavily inspired by the original boltdb project (https://github.com/boltdb/bolt) by Ben B. Johnson.
+This interfaces provided by this package were heavily inspired by the original [BoltDB project](https://github.com/boltdb/bolt) by Ben B. Johnson.

+Currently, the database in use is [etcd.io's BBoltDB](https://go.etcd.io/bbolt).

 ## Feature Overview